dxclabs/docker-saltstack-minion/README.md

-# saltstack-minion
+# docker-saltstack-minion
-saltstack minion based on centos 8
+Dockerfile for saltstack minion based on centos 8